g026r/pocket-thumbnailizer/README.md

 It can work in multi-image or single image processing mode, allowing generation of an entire system's library or a single game. (i.e. if a game was missing from the library or it had the wrong art.)

+Supports the following image formats:
+* JPG
+* GIF
+* PNG
+* WEBP
+* BMP
+* TIFF

-Currently it assumes you know how to build & run a go application.
+It currently assumes you know how to build & run a go application.
 I'll try to get some binaries up eventually.

+### Usage

 For multi-image mode, the following options are used:
 * `--datafile` A [no-intro datomatic](https://datomatic.no-intro.org) dat file.